MindPilot: Closed-loop Visual Stimulation Optimization for Brain Modulation with EEG-guided Diffusion: Appendix

 \subsubsection{Necessity of EEG-Driven Optimization}

-To conclusively demonstrate that EEG feedback provides essential and unique information driving the optimization process, we conducted a rigorous control experiment comparing MindPilot against theoretical lower and upper bounds.
-We define the Brain Modulation task under the strict constraint that the target image is unknown to the system, and only the target brain feature is the known goal.
-Based on this, we situate our method's performance within three setups:
+To assess the contribution of EEG-derived feedback, we compared MindPilot with a random-guidance null condition and a target-image oracle reference.
+In this control experiment, the optimizer does not receive the target image and instead uses the target brain feature as its goal.
+We report three setups:

 \begin{enumerate} \item \textbf{Random Image Guidance (Lower Bound/Null):} No optimization is performed.
 Removing the EEG renders the system without any optimization direction.
-This establishes the baseline performance. \item \textbf{EEG Feature Guidance (MindPilot):} Optimization is driven solely by EEG feedback, where the target is the specific brain state. \item \textbf{Target Image Guidance (Upper Bound/Ceiling):} Optimization is driven directly by the ground-truth target image's CLIP features.
-We frame this as a theoretical \textit{ceiling} (or Oracle) rather than a baseline, because it utilizes the exact answer (the target image), which is precisely the information unavailable in our task. \end{enumerate}
+This establishes the baseline performance. \item \textbf{EEG Feature Guidance (MindPilot):} Optimization is driven solely by EEG feedback, where the target is the specific brain state. \item \textbf{Target Image Guidance (Oracle reference):} Optimization is driven directly by the ground-truth target image's CLIP features.
+This condition uses information unavailable to MindPilot and is reported as a protocol-specific oracle reference. \end{enumerate}

 The quantitative results are presented in Tab.~\ref{tab:clip_baseline}.
-We observe that MindPilot significantly outperforms the Random baseline across all metrics.
-For instance, in the closed-loop setting, MindPilot achieves a EEG score of $0.7065 \pm 0.0537$ compared to the random baseline of $0.5746 \pm 0.0206$.
-This statistically significant improvement proves that the EEG signal provides essential, unique information to steer the generation.
-While the Target Image Guidance (Ceiling) represents the theoretical optimum, MindPilot effectively bridges the gap toward this performance level using only noisy neural feedback.
+MindPilot outperforms the random baseline across the reported metrics.
+For instance, in the closed-loop setting, MindPilot achieves a CLIP score of $0.7065 \pm 0.0537$ compared with $0.5746 \pm 0.0206$ for random guidance.
+This comparison supports the contribution of EEG-derived feedback in the evaluated setup; target-image guidance remains an oracle reference under a different information condition.